kaniol-lck/Kaminec/Kaminec/README.md

 ## Description of These Main Parts

 - `assistance/` includes my utilities which helps my work,such as template function `value` used to index `QVariant` object much quicker and more readable.
-- `core/` is the core of Kamine Launcher.All the things like Launching game or generating start code or authenticate account are in it.
-- `downloader/` .There is a implementation of universal downloader(with multi-task) to support my download works.Cases to download is downloading game and fixing game file.
+- `download/` .There is a implementation of universal downloader(with multi-task) to support my download works.Cases to download is downloading game and fixing game file.
+- `kits/` is the most important parts of Kaminec Launcher coz it packages those important works of launcher.These kits are:`Assetkit`, `AuthKit`, `DownloadKit`, `JsonKit`, `Ruler`.
 - `LAminec/` is a collection of assorted funtionalities.
+- `launch/` does what a launcher should essentially do.
 - `messager/` includes the simple message classes.
 - `resources/` includes the resource I used in this project.
 - `UI/` is the User Interface of Kaminec Launcher.